zzzprojects/learn-orm/tutorials/mvc-pattern/entity-framework.md

 <img src="images/entity-framework-31.png">

-If we click **Back to List**, the application would then lead us to the display data section, where we would be able to see the full list of employees that are currently in the database.
+If we click **Back to List**, the application would then lead us to the display data section, where we would be able to see the full list of employees currently in the database.

 <img src="images/entity-framework-32.png">